Dining near Captain’s Walk and around Hilton Head

 Hilton Head Diner

 Something for everyone.
 Open 24 hours, serves breakfast, lunch and dinner food.
 Just minutes away from the condo.
 If you want to go there for breakfast, beat the crowds by getting there before 9 am.
+Good for children (because there are a lot of kids there) and even larger parties.

 Another staple of a Hilton Head visit.
 Almost right across the street from Palmetto Dunes, this is a very popular Italian eatery.
 They added additional outside seating in 2017, and almost everything here is pretty good.
 If you just want to try their pizza during the summer months, the easiest way is to call it in and then go pick it up as you will probably wait quite a while for a table.
+Alternatively, wait until about an hour before closing.
+The wait drops considerably by then.
+Good for children – very family friendly.

 The Crazy Crab

 One of the more famous places on the island, they have two locations.
 The food is good, but not as good as you can find at a place like the Boathouse or the Old Oyster Factory (below).
 But the Jarvis Creek location (right before you leave the island heading back to the mainland) has a spectacular view of the marsh.
 This restaurant has been badly damaged by fire twice, most recently in 2018 but is back in business for 2019.
+Both locations are good for children, and both are near a play area.

 The Old Oyster Factory